vincentjorgensen/k3d-calico-metallb/README.md

 # k3d-calico-metallb

-K3D clusters on MacOS with Docker Desktop for local testing and development.
+K3D clusters on MacOS with Docker Desktop (or Rancher Desktop) for local testing and development on MacOS.

-Calico replaces the default K3D Traefik in order that I can test Istio Ambient.
+[Calico](https://github.com/projectcalico/calico) replaces the default K3D
+Traefik in order that I can test Istio in Ambient mode.

+I use [MetalLB](https://github.com/metallb/metallb) as the ingress controller.
-MetalLB works so long as Docker Mac Net Connect is installed.
-That is, one can reference the external IP of cluster services via MetalLB's load-balander implemenation; no port-forwarding required.
+This works so long as works so long as [Docker Mac Net Connect](https://github.com/chipmk/docker-mac-net-connect) is installed.
+Once set up, I can reference the external IP of cluster services via MetalLB's load-balancer implemenation; no port-forwarding required.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->